Mara Pappa Superhero: Plot

 The film depicts the relationship of a daughter with her parents.
 Bhavya has played the role of Kanku who thinks that her father is a superhero.

 Production

 Raam Mori wrote the original story in Marathi.
 He later wrote it in Gujarati for the film.
 It is a second film of Mori after Montu Ni Bittu (2019).
 The shooting begun on 15 February 2020.
 The film was shot in Ahmedabad.

 Release

 The film premiered at London Indian Film Festival in June 2021.
+The film had theatrical release on 19 January 2024.